How To Cross Oceans Without Owning a Boat

-Not only did I get to see foreign landscapes and met lovely people, but I also learned a lot about sailing and myself as a person with a nomad soul.
+Not only did I get to see foreign landscapes, and met lovely people, but on top, I also learned a lot about sailing and myself as a person with a nomad soul.

-The second largest ocean of the world is a popular destination for hitchhikers that want to take boat hitchhiking to the next level.
+The second-largest ocean of the world is a popular destination for hitchhikers that want to take boat hitchhiking to the next level.

 It is one of the world’s most popular sailing races.

-It attracts each year more than 200 boats and over 1200 people to cross the Atlantic ocean from Las Palmas de Gran Canaria to St. Lucia.
+It attracts each year more than 200 boats and over 1,200 people to cross the Atlantic ocean from Las Palmas de Gran Canaria to St. Lucia.
 It is an excellent opportunity for boat hitchhikers to find a boat to take them across the ocean.